steaks/codeducky/madelson/RobustCachingInDotNetApplications.md

 Caching is an excellent means of improving performance and reducing load on databases and other resources.
 However, it can be tricky to get right and very painful to debug when gotten wrong.
 Here are some of the potential pitfalls:

 <strong>Key collisions</strong>
 Most caching systems (for example the .NET framework's <a href=http://msdn.microsoft.com/en-us/library/system.runtime.caching(v=vs.110).aspx>System.Runtime.Caching APIs</a> rely on a key which is used for storing and retrieving cache values.
 However, it is typically up to the developer to generate this key in such a way that distinct values are mapped to distinct keys.
-If this is done incorrectly (or becomes incorrect due to subsequent code modifications), then we can end up with unnecessary cache misses or, far worse, false hits where the wrong value is returned.
+If this is done incorrectly (or becomes incorrect due to subsequent code modifications), then we can end up with unnecessary cache misses or, far worse, false cache hits where the wrong value is returned.
 Here's an example:

 <pre>
 // let's say we write a function to compute our sales for a given product